ppulikal/nervousnet-android/README.md

  &nbsp; -- <b>Resources</b> <i>( Contains all resource, raw images and final images that are used for the nervousnet Android Project)</i><br>
 </small>
 ### Wiki
-A detailed explanation of Nervousnet, the platform, its architecture and components, Android project details, sample Axon project and a step by step guide to build nervousnet Axon apps can be found on the Wiki of this Github project at the following link: https://github.com/nervousnet/nervousnet-android/wiki/Nervousnet
+A detailed explanation of Nervousnet, the platform, its architecture and components, Android project details, sample Axon project and a step by step guide to build nervousnet Axon apps can be found on the Wiki of this Github project at the following link: <br>
+https://github.com/nervousnet/nervousnet-android/wiki/Nervousnet

 ### Support or Contact